- How much of a print book or journal can I legally copy?

 - Get it in writing and keep it for future reference.

-- Be aware that the copyright owner may impose conditions and costs.
+- Be aware that the copyright owner may impose conditions and charge a fee.

 - Can I make photocopies of an article from a print newspaper for my students?